Home Try On + In-Depth Style Reviews, Style

 Even though I do occasionally eat meat, I still have my qualms about the leather industry.
 But to my understanding, most of the alternative leathers are perhaps even worse for the environment (since they’re largely made of plastic) and/or have an incredibly short lifespan (which means we’re buying even more products).
 So I was both curious and apprehensive when Everlane released their bags made from Desserto® cactus leather.

-I’m mostly used to eating nopal cactus, but apparently the prickly plants are great for making products and great for the planet as they require zero irrigation and act like a natural carbon sink (and you know I can’t resist a pun – the “No watering.
+I’m mostly used to eating nopal cactus, but apparently, the prickly plants are great for making products and great for the planet as they require zero irrigation and act like a natural carbon sink (and you know I can’t resist a pun – the “No watering.
 No pesticides.
 Nopales.” campaign phrase worked like a well-marketed charm on me).

-The results?
-Cactus leather feels pretty dang close to real leather, right down to the fuzzy interior.
-Since it’s so new, I obviously can’t attest to the durability – but for now, I’m happy to report that it feels both incredibly supple and sturdy (though it does show a little creasing).
-There’s certainly no plasticky-ness like the pleather of old.
-This bag goes in and out of stock of its three colorways (Honey, Black and a fun cactus-y Pepper), so snap it up if you’ve been eyeing it.
+This bag goes in and out of stock in its three colorways (Honey, Black, and a fun cactus-y Pepper), so snap it up if you’ve been eyeing it.
 The strap length is adjustable, and the interior slip pocket is incredibly helpful.
-If I had to change one thing about this bag, I would add a closure of some sort for added security when traveling; for now I’m just keeping a close eye on things.
+If I had to change one thing about this bag, I would add a closure of some sort for added security when traveling; for now, I’m just keeping a close eye on things.

 Update: I shared a review of this bag after one year of use – head here to give it a read!